• Skip to primary navigation

 • Peri-peri sauce - this is Nando's peri-peri sauce which is sold in most large supermarkets in the UK.
 I believe it is also available at Safeway, Kroger and Walmart in the US.
 For this recipe, you will need about half a cup (140 ml) of sauce.
 Depending on how hot and spicy you want to make this dish you could use a mild, medium or hot variety.
 You can buy Nando's in both a sauce and a marinade.
 I only had the marinade in my cupboard so that's what I went with.
 If you use the sauce you may need to use less as it will be more concentrated.

-• Beef stock – if you have proper beef stock, then by all means use that.
-Otherwise, just dissolve one beef stock cube in 1 cup of boiling water.
+• Beef stock - if you have proper beef stock, then, by all means, use that.
+Otherwise, dissolve one beef stock cube in 1 cup of boiling water.

 • Red wine - this should be a good-tasting wine that you would actually drink.
 A wine that doesn't taste good when you drink it won't improve in flavour when you cook with it, and might even spoil the overall taste of the finished dish.
 My motto is 'if you wouldn't drink it, don't cook with it'.

-• Salt and Sugar – this is for seasoning and to your own taste.
-I’ve found that half a teaspoon of salt is about right for my taste.
-I also like to all a teaspoon of sugar when I’m cooking with tomatoes as I find this mellows the tartness of the tomatoes.
+• Salt and Sugar - this is for seasoning and to your taste.
+I've found that half a teaspoon of salt is about right for my taste.
+I like to add a teaspoon of sugar when I cook with tomatoes as I find this mellows the tartness of the tomatoes.
 Both the salt and the sugar are optional.

 • Cornflour or cornstarch (not pictured) - for thickening the gravy.